 Yesterday's SCOTUS ruling in Hernandez v.
 Mesa decided one question and punted on two.
-After explaining what the case decided and what it did not, I'll explain why one of the punts confirms my fear--expressed in DoL post last week--that federal civil rights actions against federal officers are practically a dead letter.
+After explaining what the case decided and what it did not, I'll explain why one of the punts confirms my fear--expressed in a DoL post last week--that federal civil rights actions against federal officers are practically a dead letter.

 People inside the United States have Fourth Amendment rights; non-citizens outside the U.S. who lack voluntary connections to the U.S. lack Fourth Amendment rights because, according to the 1990 SCOTUS decision in U.S. v.
 Verdugo-Urquidez, they are not among "the people" to whom the Fourth Amendment refers.
 The Hernandez case is like a tragic real-life version of the sort of hypothetical question that a law professor would ask to explore the intersection of these two propositions.